jw-lin/cbeam/docs_source/PL.rst

     :context: close-figs

     # comment/uncomment below as necessary
-    PLprop.characterize(save=True,tag="testdegen")
+    # PLprop.characterize(save=True,tag="test_degen")
-    # PLprop.load("testdegen")
+    PLprop.load("test_degen")

     PLprop.plot_coupling_coeffs()

-Comparing this plot with the previous, we notics that coupling coefficients are lower now, as expected.
+Comparing this plot with the previous, the coupling coefficients are lower now, as expected.

 extract channel powers
 ----------------------

-Degeneracy throws one last complication at us.
-Suppose we want to propagate a field through the lantern and get the output powers in each single-mode core.
+Degeneracy leaves one last complication.
+Suppose we want to propagate a field through the lantern and get the output powers in each single mode core.
 A simple propagation will not give us the information, because the modes at the end of the waveguide might not match the modes we are interested in.
-I will propagate the fundamental mode through the lantern to illustrate.
+The propagation below demonstrates this.

 .. plot::
     :context: close-figs